NateWr/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.9 =
+This update fixes wp-cli compatibility and adds a number of useful development filters/features for interacting with the map objects.

 = 1.0.8 =
 This update fixes an error in the Get Directions link that appears inside of embedded maps.
 I recommend you update as it likely effects a lot of people.